• Skip to primary navigation

 First, cut the kernels off the cobs.

 Heat the olive oil in a large pan and cook the corn for 8-9 minutes, stirring, or until the corn browns and chars.
-Alternatively, you can grill the corn to get the char, then cool and slice off the corn kernels.
+Alternatively, you can grill the corn to get the char, then cool and cut the corn kernels off the cobs.

-Next, add the corn to a small bowl and stir in the remaining ingredients.
+Next, add the corn to a large bowl and stir in the remaining ingredients.

 Mix everything together until the corn is nice and creamy and the ingredients are uniformly mixed.